Home » Disability and Fashion: A complete look

 Fashion and disability meet on the catwalk and in people’s daily lives.
 Clothing can be practical, efficient, and fashionable for all prospective customers.
 Choosing to make clothing that is adaptive to every body type, no matter their ability, should not be decided due to charity reasons, as Thomas asserts, but rather because it makes business sense.
 People living with disabilities are a huge market to sell to, since according to the World Bank, approximately 15% of the world population is living with a disability.

-At Disability Credit Canada, we have helped hundreds of disabled Canadians claim disability tax credit.
+At Disability Credit Canada, we have helped hundreds of disabled Canadians claim disability tax credits and CPP disability.
 Give us a call to get a free assessment!